moonbitlang/moonbit-docs/README.md

 To improve readability, you may place underscores in the middle of numeric literals such as `1_000_000`.
 Note that underscores can be placed anywhere within a number, not just every three digits.

-- There is nothing surprising about demical numbers.
+- There is nothing surprising about decimal numbers.

 ```
 let a = 1234